 |In XHTML, tag names and attribute names are case sensitive||In HTML, they are case insensitive.|

 |XHTML uses XML parsing requirements||HTML uses its own which are defined much more closely to the way browsers actually handle HTML today.|

 We use XHTML because of some important reasons those are given below

 - It is the first step toward a modular and extensible web based on XML.

-- Develop sophisticated behaviors that work across multiple browsers and
+- Develop sophisticated behaviours that work across multiple browsers and platforms.

 - Redesign in hours instead of days or weeks, reducing costs.